vtex-apps/io-documentation/docs/en/Introduction/what-is-vtex-io.md

 # What is VTEX IO

+VTEX IO is an enterprise **low-code development platform** that provides performance management, scalability and safety to your project.

+It gives you the tools to focus on code that really matters for your business instead of needing to deal with infrastructure problems and challenges - that's our job.

-VTEX IO is a cloud-native low code development platform that helps you deliver business solutions faster.
-From smooth, PWA-ready web stores, to custom admin interfaces and back-end integrations, VTEX IO offers an opinionated set of frameworks that allow you to evolve fast and safely.
+From *web storefronts* to *custom admin apps* and *back-end integrations*: VTEX IO allows you to develop and evolve fast and safe, mainly through:

-## Scale your business, forget the servers

-> Leverage our fully managed, auto-scalable serverless infrastructure.
+## Cloud-native infrastructure

-The VTEX IO platform is battle-tested and scales automatically to meet your business demands because infrastructure is abstracted away from developer.
-Our multi-cluster, kubernetes-backed elastic back-end allows you to maintain uptime through traffic surges without having to pre-scale or prepare manually.
-Your users get to enjoy a smooth shopping experience while you focus on sales, not servers.
+The VTEX IO platform is battle-tested and **scales automatically** to meet your business demands because infrastructure is taken away from the developer.

-## Deliver solutions, skip the classes

-> Opinionated, best-in-class frameworks that you can learn on the go.
+Forget the servers, focus on your sales: our elastic back-end allows you to maintain up-time throughout traffic surges without having to pre-scale or manually prepare.

+With nothing to install locally and a command-line application, developers enjoy a unprecedented fast setup time and become productive in record time.

+All local changes to code are immediately synced to our cloud development environment and your software is instantly redeployed. "*Works on my machine*" just became a thing of the past.

+## Workspaces

+You should be able to deploy changes to code knowing that they will not disrupt your users' experience and will improve your business metrics.

+VTEX IO Workspaces, as the name implies, allow you to do just that by creating multiple versions of your code, synchronizing each workspace to our platform and A/B test them.

+## Opinionated set of frameworks

 Work with familiar and highly productive technologies like TypeScript, React, GraphQL, .NET and Node, using simple and intuitive frameworks which you can learn on-the-go.
-With nothing to install locally but a command-line application, developers enjoy a unprecedented fast setup time and become productive in record time.
-Using VTEX IO, you don't run any of your code locally.
-During development, all local changes to code are immediately synced to our cloud development environment and your software is redeployed instantly.
-You get a local development experience with automatic cloud deploys.
-Ready for prime time?
-Publish your app and see it live in under one minute, while knowing that it will behave the same.
-"Works on my machine" just became a thing of the past.

-## Evolve fast, without breaking things

-> Your customers demand bug-free, fast shopping experiences.

-You should be able to deploy changes to code and configuration confidently, knowing that they will not disrupt your users' experience and will improve your business metrics.
-VTEX IO Workspaces allow you to do just that by creating multiple versions of your entire technology stack - from API implementations to React components to storefront home banners - and A/B test them.
-Our smart routing layer will automatically shift traffic to the best performing version and eventually promote it as your main production version.
-At the same time, our Progressive Rollout deployment strategy guarantees that all pieces of your distributed architeture evolve safely by testing each change against, at most, 10% of your production traffic before deploying to all your user base.
-Focus your engineering manpower in business needs while enjoying the same ability to evolve as Big Tech companies.
+### VTEX IO Store Framework

+Leveraging from the VTEX IO platform, the **VTEX IO Store Framework solution delivers the needed foundations for any storefront structure**.

+It provides you with high quality, customizable React [store blocks](https://vtex.io/docs/components/all) so that you can build (in the fastest possible go-to-market time) comprehensive shopping experiences that never get old.

+ ---

+Now that you've understood what VTEX IO and VTEX IO Store Framework are, dig deeper: check out the answers to the most frequently asked questions about the platform [here](https://vtex.io/docs/introduction/frequently-asked-questions).